 Jan Lenica’s 1979 feature length animated film Ubu et la Grande Gidouille is his most ambitious work: boldly designed, assertively crude in its animation and subject matter, and most importantly, it is bitterly, unsparingly satirical.
 Ubu is a testament to a long career straddling the avant-garde and the commercial.
 Although Lenica lived until 2001, he worked only sporadically in animation afterwards, focusing instead on teaching and design.
 This was his chance to make a grand statement; to express his disillusionment at the failed promise of artistic and political ideals.
 Continue reading

-Watch this space for erratic musings about such topics as: British horror, Marshall McLuhan, VHS aesthetics, Post-Soviet culture, Frank Zappa, Wu Tang Clan, musty old books and records, shamanism, South Korea, The Caucasus, the grimy residue of Bargain Basement Brexit Britain &c.
+Watch this space for erratic musings about such topics as: British horror, Marshall McLuhan, VHS aesthetics, visionary animation, Post-Soviet culture, sublime and ridiculous music, musty old books and records, shamanism, Twin Peaks, South Korea, the Caucasus, the grimy residue of Bargain Basement Brexit Britain &c.

 Or none of the above.